fp-cybrilla/fp-cybrilla.github.io/content/identity/restoration_of_kyc_services.md

-# Customer communication

-## Restoration of KYC services
+#  Restoration of KYC services

-The KYC services which were earlier discontinued due to issues at partner AMC' side has no been restored and FP customers can perform fresh KYC of non compliant resident individual investors via our new partner i.e AXIS AMC.
+The KYC services which were earlier discontinued has now been restored and FP customers can perform fresh KYC of non compliant resident individual investors via our new partner i.e AXIS AMC.

-## What are the changes and what should I do to restore KYC at my end?
-### Highlights of changes
+#### Highlights of changes
 1. Aadhaar will be used as both identity proof and address proof going forward.
 2. Addition of 9 new attributes to KYC request object
   - FATCA fields which were optional earlier and are now mandatory has to be collected  (Income slab, Political Exposure)